OneByTheSide/windows-syscall-hello/README.md

-# Windows syscalls exist
+# I Found That Windows syscalls DO EXIST

-# VERSION 24H2
+# Get syscall number directly from my ntdll.dll

-# PURE SYSCALL
+# NO API FUNCTION, PURE SYSCALL